-The Legend of Korra gets this from some fans of the original series who are upset that it has an entirely new cast and takes place several decades after the original ended, instead of directly continuing Avatar The Last Airbender.
+The Legend of Korra gets this from some fans of the original series who are upset that it has an entirely new cast and takes place several decades after the original ended, instead of directly continuing Avatar: The Last Airbender.

-Beware The Batman was already getting this when there was nothing more than two teaser posters being released, with Alfred using firearms proving to be a particularly controversial element.
-Additionally, some fans seem to take issue with Katana being used as Batman's core sidekick when Cassandra Cain, the Asian Batgirl, fills a similar function and has yet to be used in any DC telelvision show beyond a non-speaking cameo in Justice League.
+Beware the Batman was already getting this when there was nothing more than two teaser posters being released, with Alfred using firearms proving to be a particularly controversial element.
+Additionally, some fans seem to take issue with Katana being used as Batman's core sidekick when Cassandra Cain, the Asian Batgirl, fills a similar function and has yet to be used in any DC television show beyond a non-speaking cameo in Justice League.
 And of course there are also animation purists who detest the use of CGI.

-"Messed up" or not, the dispute was mostly due to the voice actors' salary demands, with numerous fans afraid and angry at the possibility of change demanding that Fox throw as much money at the actors as was necessary.
+The dispute was mostly due to the voice actors' salary demands, with numerous fans afraid and angry at the possibility of change demanding that Fox throw as much money at the actors as was necessary.
 Because who doesn't want to invest large amounts of cash in a series that had to be Un-Cancelled?

 Many people didn't like the idea of Batman Beyond where Bruce Wayne wasn't the actual Batman.
-As far as Spin Offspring shows go, this series is easily one of the best examples of it being done right.
+As far as Spin-Offspring shows go, this series is easily one of the best examples of it being done right.

 Young Justice initially drew the ire of certain fans of the 90's comic book of the same name.
 Despite the fact that the creators said from the beginning that it would only loosely adapt elements from the book and that it would mostly do its own thing, fans still raised a massive stink.
 It got to the point where Peter David, who wrote the original comics, had to step in and tell people to calm down and accept that it was going to be good despite not matching his work.
-However, now two years into the show, the drama more or less died down.

 There was also backlash over the Time Skip at the start of season 2, with a number of fans voicing outrage over the mostly-new cast and the apparent jettisoning of many of the originals (such as Aqualad becoming a villain and Artemis retiring).
-However a good deal of the controversy died down by episode 7, when at least two of the above-mentioned major complaints were addressed.

 This has been going on with Scooby-Doo ever since Scrappy was added to the cast, and Velma, Daphne, and Fred were axed in 1980.
 A Pup Named Scooby-Doo also got a lot of flack back in the day, but is generally more accepted today.